OpenSourceBrain/OSB_API/python/README.md

-Currently being refactored to create a standalone OSB python package
+This is slowly evolving into a standalone Python package for interacting with the Open Source Brain website.

+Work in progress